shupershuff/Diablo2RLoader/README.md

 See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # What's Next #
-* ~~Configure TZ checker to display accurate as of the forum post date instead of the time the check was performed.~~ Find Proper Next TZ source.
+* ~~Configure TZ checker to display accurate as of the forum post date instead of the time the check was performed.~~ Find Proper Next TZ source. -> another source found, have requested a datasource this script can use.
 * Investigate use of battlenet login tokens (stored in registry) instead of passwords.
+This is unlikely.
-* Investigate the possibility of having menu refresh.
+* Investigate the possibility of having menu auto refresh.
+This is unlikely.
 * Enhance the config feature by enabling you to choose config files (eg load settings.lowgfx.json) instead of it using settings from settings1.json for account1.
+This is likely.
+* Maybe add a batch open option "b" for crazed users who have more than 8 accounts.
+IE each account has a batch number(s) associated with it in accounts.csv and in the menu you can choose a batch of accounts to open.
+As a person with 3 accounts this is a very low priority feature and hasn't been requested by anyone yet.
 * Maybe add a counter for how many times you've launched each account and save this as a column in accounts.csv.
 * Maybe add a counter for time spent in each account (given Blizzard won't implement this).
-* Maybe a stats screen (by pressing "s" instead of choosing an account) to display above for each account.
+* Maybe a stats screen (by pressing "i" instead of choosing an account) to display above for each account.
 As a silly addition, stats to include how many "magic" or above quality quotes have been found in the script.
 * Perhaps make a GUI *if* there's enough interest.
+Probably not though as there would be a lot of brain activity involved.
+Pay my mortgage and we'll perhaps maybe talk... probably.

 # Credit for things I stole: #
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87